Electrolysis is the only method of hair removal which is allowed, by law, to be described as permanent.

-You should wear a mask when you come inside the building but you may not need to wear it during a treatment to your face/neck.
+FACE COVERINGS: You should wear a mask when you come inside the building but you may not need to wear it during a treatment to your face/neck.
 (I will be using masks and/or visors as well as aprons that are single-use only) A supply of fresh masks is available for anyone who needs one.

 You will be asked to sanitise hands when you enter treatment room.
 You will be asked to sign a Covid disclaimer each time you attend.

 Only one person will be allowed in the treatment room at a time.

-I am looking forward to hearing everybody’s news and tales from this weird and also pretty great (at times) Spring/Summer.
-But! we have to minimise talking during treatments to reduce respiratory spray.
+I am looking forward to hearing everybody’s news and tales from this surreal period But! we have to minimise talking during treatments to reduce respiratory spray.

-I have updated my Facebook page as well (when FB decides to let me in…!) but if you need to contact me please do so in the usual way.
+I will update my Facebook page as well (when FB decides to let me in…!) but if you need to contact me please do so in the usual way.